Guido Calabresi

-Guido Calabresi (born October 18, 1932) is an Italian-born American scholar of law and Senior circuit judge of the United States Court of Appeals for the Second Circuit.
+Guido Calabresi (born October 18, 1932) is an Italian-born American jurist who serves as a senior circuit judge of the United States Court of Appeals for the Second Circuit.
 He is a former Dean of Yale Law School, where he has been a professor since 1959.
 Calabresi is considered, along with Ronald Coase and Richard Posner, a founder of the field of law and economics.

 Early life and education

-Calabresi is the son of the late cardiologist Massimo Calabresi and European literature scholar Bianca Maria Finzi-Contini Calabresi (1902–1982).
-Calabresi's parents, active in the resistance against Italian fascism, eventually fled Milan for New Haven, Connecticut, immigrating to the United States in September 1939.
-The family became naturalized American citizens in 1948.
+Calabresi was born in 1932 in Milan, Kingdom of Italy.
+His father, Massimo Calabresi (1903–1988), was a cardiologist, and his mother, Bianca Maria Finzi-Contini Calabresi (1902–1982), was a scholar of European literature.
+Calabresi's parents were active in the resistance against Italian fascism and eventually fled Italy, immigrating to the United States in 1939.
+The family settled in New Haven, Connecticut, and became naturalized American citizens in 1948.
 Guido's older brother Paul Calabresi (1930–2003) was a prominent medical and pharmacological researcher of cancer and oncology.
 Calabresi's mother descends from an Italian-Jewish family.
 He describes himself as a "practicing Catholic" who believes in God.

-Calabresi received his Bachelor of Science degree summa cum laude from Yale College in 1953, majoring in economics — a choice which would have significant connections with his later pursuits.
-He was then selected as a Rhodes Scholar, studying at Magdalen College, Oxford, which awarded him a Bachelor of Arts degree with First Class Honors in 1955.
-This was later promoted by seniority to a Master of Arts in 1959.
-He received his Bachelor of Laws (LL.B.) magna cum laude from Yale Law School in 1958, graduating first in his class, and was also a law review member as Note Editor of the Yale Law Journal from 1957 to 1958.
-Following graduation from Yale Law, Calabresi served as a law clerk for United States Supreme Court Associate Justice Hugo Black from 1958 to 1959.
-Additionally, he is a member of Phi Beta Kappa and the Order of the Coif.
+Calabresi graduated from Yale College in 1953 with a Bachelor of Science, summa cum laude, in economics.
+He was awarded a Rhodes Scholarship and spent two years at Magdalen College, Oxford, receiving a Bachelor of Arts degree with first-class honours in 1955 (later promoted per tradition to Master of Arts).
+He then attended Yale Law School, where he was a notes editor for the Yale Law Journal.
+He graduated in 1958 ranked first in his class with a Bachelor of Laws, magna cum laude.

+Following graduation from law school, Calabresi served as a law clerk for United States Supreme Court Associate Justice Hugo Black from 1958 to 1959.